comtravo/comtravo.github.io/_posts/2018-10-21-Neural-NER-Systems.md

 author: david_batista
 ---

-Named-Entity Recognition (NER) is a task of NLP that consists in locating and classifying sequences of tokens/words in unstructured texts into pre-defined categories.
-For instance, person names, locations, organizations, time expressions.
-At Comtravo one important piece of our NLP pipeline is a NER module which identifies several classes of named-entities, such as persons, airlines, time expressions.
-In the following blog we post we will recap the typically neural network architectures to perform named-entity recognition.
+Named-Entity Recognition (NER) is an NLP task that involves finding and classifying sequences of words (tokens) into pre-defined categories.
+Examples of named entities include person names, locations, organizations and time expressions.
+At Comtravo one important piece of our NLP pipeline is a NER module which identifies several classes of named-entities.
+In addition to the standard named entities (persons, organizations) we need are also interested in finding airline and airport mentions.
+In the following blog we post we will give an overview of recently published neural network architectures for named entity recognition.
 This blog post was originally published on [www.davidsbatista.net](http://www.davidsbatista.net/blog/2018/10/22/Neural-NER-Systems/)

-Recently (i.e., at the time of this writing since 2015~2016 onwards) new methods to perform sequence labelling tasks based on neural networks started to be proposed/published, I will try in this blog post to do a quick recap of some of these new methods, understanding their architectures and pointing out what each technique brought new or different to the already known methods.
+Since about 2015-2016 new methods for sequence labelling tasks based on neural networks started to be proposed.
+I will try in this blog post to do a quick recap of some of these methods The aim is to understand their architectures and point out what each technique adds or how they differ from other known methods.

 {% include toc.html %}

 # __Introduction__

-Several NLP tasks involve classifying a sequence, a classical example is part-of-speech tagging, in this scenario, each $$x_{i}$$ describes a word and each $$y_{i}$$ the associated part-of-speech of the word $$x_{i}$$ (e.g.: _noun_, _verb_, _adjective_, etc.).

-Another example, is named-entity recognition, in which, again, each $$x_{i}$$ describes a word and $$y_{i}$$ is a semantic label associated to that word (e.g.: _person_, _location_, _organization_, _event_, etc.).
+Several NLP tasks involve classifying a sequence of words.
+A classical example is part-of-speech tagging, in this scenario each $$x_{i}$$ describes a word and each $$y_{i}$$ the associated part-of-speech tag (e.g.: _noun_, _verb_, _adjective_, etc.).
+In named entity recognition  each $$x_{i}$$ also describes a word and $$y_{i}$$ is a semantic label associated with that word (e.g. _person_, _location_, _organization_, _event_, etc.).

 # __Linear Sequence Models__

-Classical approaches (i.e., prior to the neural networks revolution in NLP) to deal with these tasks involved methods which made independent assumptions, that is, the tag decision for each word depends only on the surrounding words and not on previous classified words.

-Then methods that take into consideration the sequence structure i.e., the tag given to the previous classified word(s) is considered when deciding the tag to give to the following word.
+Classical approaches (prior to the neural networks revolution in NLP) involve methods which made independence assumptions, that is, the predicted tag for each word depends only on the surrounding words not on tags of the previous words.
+Later, methods that take into consideration the sequence structure, i.e. the tag given to previous word(s), is considered when deciding the tag for the current word.
+For an overview of these methods you can refer to the following articles:

-You can read more about these last methods here:

 * __[Hidden Markov Model and Naive Bayes relationship](http://www.davidsbatista.net/blog/2017/11/11/HHM_and_Naive_Bayes/)__